ToxicBananaParty/rydwy.com/portfolio.md

 # Portfolio
 Here is a small sampling of the (public) projects that I have released.
-Note that I am not at liberty to talk about a lot of the really cool (but proprietary) stuff I have made / worked on
+Note that I am not at liberty to talk about a lot of the really cool (but proprietary) stuff I have made / worked on.

 ### Ghost Backup Dancers
 Tools: Notch, TouchDesigner